Michael-faried/Michael-faried/README.md

-- 👋 Hi, I’m @Michael-faried
+- 👋 Hi, I’m @Michael Farid Fouad
 - 👀 I’m interested in Data Science & Machine Learning and Web Development.
 - 🌱 I’m currently learning now in "Full Stack Development" Track.
 - 💼 I'm looking for an internship in the field of Data Science, Machine Learning or Web Development to gain practical experience and further develop my skills.